In-House Legal Data Analytics - 'When' metrics

 There are two key timing elements for Legal Departments: turnaround time and working time.

 To be sure, sluggishness can be a pain point - this is clear in a 2018 survey by Acritas, which asked outside counsel how Legal Departments could improve.
-Twenty-five percent of respondents said their in-house clients failed to respond quickly to inquiries.
-42 percent said their clients failed to set realistic timelines.
+25% of respondents said their in-house clients failed to respond quickly to inquiries and 42% said their clients failed to set realistic timelines.

-Legal Department intelligence can answer the key question “How long with legal?” by tracking a legal matter through its life span and charting where it’s sitting – whether that’s with the Legal Department or an outside firm for execution, with the ‘other side’ for response, the business unit for information or instruction, or with the C-suite for authorization.
+Legal Department analytics can help answer the key question “How long will this be legal?”
+By tracking a legal matter through its life span and charting where it sits and for how long, you will understand how long a legal request (or a body of legal requests) was with the Legal Department or an outside firm for execution, with the ‘other side’ for response, the business unit for information or instruction, or with the C-suite for authorization.
+This informs your in-house legal team to guide business clients on expectations, and informs you about bottlenecks that can be addressed in the future to achieve faster legal request turnaround time.

 Indeed, it may appear that a project takes the Legal Department six weeks to finalize… when five of those weeks were spent waiting on a response from the assigning business unit.
 No in-house legal team wants to appear incompetent or slow.
-This information can rebut that perception – while also providing means to improve the process.
+This information can rebut that perception – while also providing means to improve the process and guide your business clients on expectations.
 Consider a comprehensive set of matters: Where are the recurring holdups, and how can we expedite or eliminate them?
 Are there self-help tools or policy changes that would help?

-Don’t underestimate the business importance of addressing turnaround time.
-If legal operations software can empower a Legal Department to cut the time needed to approve a major contract from six weeks to four weeks, the company could close nearly 40 percent more deals and/or dramatically improve its cashflow.
+Don’t underestimate the business importance of measuring and addressing turnaround time.
+If legal operations software can empower a Legal Department to cut the time needed to approve a major contract from six weeks to four weeks, the company could close nearly 40% more deals and/or dramatically improve its cashflow.

 We acknowledge two truths: The time spent working on a legal matter is not necessarily a reflection of its value, and most in-house lawyers aren’t eager to go back to firm-style timesheets.
 We certainly won’t encourage you on a futile crusade on the latter.
-However, knowing how long a project will take, even in the most basic terms – days or weeks – will inform your resourcing, staffing and promises.
+However, knowing how long a project will take, even in the most basic terms will inform your resourcing, staffing and promises.

 With or without a time-tracking system, a smart practice matter management system for in-house legal teams will show basic time requirements for matters and matter types.
-This does not need to be broken out by minutes, but will it be completed in weeks, months quarters or years?
+This does not need to be broken out by six-minute increments - Xakia's in-house matter management system uses 'T-shirt sizes' of XS through to XL to understand the resource intensity of work, capturing sufficient information to give you an immediate understanding of the 'working time' on each legal request.

 Pair this with the legal matter’s strategic value, and you are positioned to make better resourcing decisions.
 Perhaps there’s a project that will take a hefty investment of time, but it’s of low importance to the business.
 Consider outsourcing to a lower-priced firm or legal vendor.
 Frequent batches of quick, significant projects could prompt the hiring of an internal specialist.